-On December 29, 2022, President Biden signed into law the SECURE 2.0 Act as part of the Consolidated Appropriations Act, 2023.
+On December 29, 2022, President Joe Biden signed into law the SECURE 2.0 Act as part of the Consolidated Appropriations Act, 2023.
 SECURE 2.0 contains more than 90 required and optional provisions, with effective dates ranging from December 29, 2022, through 2033.
-Vanguard has been and remains a supporter of this legislation because it aims to make saving easier for plan participants and administering retirement plans simpler for plan sponsors.
+Vanguard supports this legislation because it aims to make saving easier for plan participants and administering retirement plans simpler for plan sponsors.